Shinzo Abe - aka 'Super Mario' - loses out on Olympics - WHIZ News

 Local Tokyo organizers have stopped holding regular news conferences to update progress, and few details are expected until the fall and into 2021.

-“It is with great sadness that I learned about the resignation of Prime Minister Abe,” said Bach, who credited Abe with getting the Olympics back to Japan after the 1964 Tokyo Olympics and 1972 Winter Olympics in Sapporo.
+“It is with great sadness that I learned about the resignation of Prime Minister Abe,” said Bach, who credited Abe with getting the Olympics back to Japan after the 1964 Tokyo Games, 1972 Winter Olympics in Sapporo and 1998 Winter Games in Nagano.

 “All the Japanese athletes and the athletes of the entire world are very grateful to him,” Bach said.